A Novel Spreading-Factor-Index-Aided LoRa Scheme: Design and Performance Analysis: Simulation Results and Discussion

-Fig.~\ref{fig6} illustrates the throughput performance of the proposed SFI-LoRa, conventional LoRa, FBI-LoRa, MuLoRa, and DCDSK schemes over AWGN and Rayleigh fading channels.
-As can be seen in Figs.~\ref{fig6a} and \ref{fig6b}, the theoretical throughput performances over AWGN and Rayleigh fading channels are in close agreement with the simulated ones, which validates the accuracy of the theoretical analysis.
-As shown in Fig.~\ref{fig6a}, the throughput performance of the proposed SFI-LoRa scheme is 56\%, 75\%, and 211\% higher than the conventional LoRa, MuLoRa, and DCDSK in high SNR region, respectively.
-Moreover, the throughput of the FBI-LoRa is 14\% higher than the proposed SFI-LoRa scheme.
-Similar observations can be also obtained in Fig.~\ref{fig6b} over a Rayleigh fading channel.
-Although the throughput of the FBI-LoRa scheme in high-SNR region is 16\% higher than the SFI-LoRa, the throughput of the proposed SFI-LoRa scheme is 35\%, 52\%, and 170\% higher than that of MuLoRa, DCDSK, and conventional LoRa, respectively.
+Fig.~\ref{fig:throughput-compare} illustrates the throughput performance of the proposed SFI-LoRa, conventional LoRa, MuLoRa, DCDSK, HM-LoRa and FBI-LoRa schemes over AWGN, Rayleigh fading, and multipath flat-fading AWGN channels.
+As shown in Fig.~\ref{fig:throughput-compare}(a), the throughput performance of the proposed SFI-LoRa scheme is 170\%, 52\% , 35\%and 14\% higher than the conventional LoRa, MuLoRa, DCDSK, and HM-LoRa schemes in high-SNR region, respectively.
+Moreover, the throughput performance of the FBI-LoRa scheme is 14.8\% higher than the SFI-LoRa scheme.
+Similar observations can be also obtained in Figs.~\ref{fig:throughput-compare}(b) and \ref{fig:throughput-compare}(c) over the Rayleigh fading and multipath flat-fading AWGN channels, respectively.
+Referring to the Figs.~\ref{fig:throughput-compare}(b) and ~\ref{fig:throughput-compare}(c), although the throughput performance of the FBI-LoRa scheme in high-SNR region is 16\% and 5\% higher than the SFI-LoRa scheme, respectively.
+The throughput performance of the proposed SFI-LoRa scheme is higher than those of the conventional LoRa (211\% and 168\%), MuLoRa (75\% and 51\%), DCDSK (56\% and 34\%), and HM-LoRa (12\% and 7\%) schemes, respectively.
+To elaborate a little further, we provide a comparison of the throughput performance loss and BER performance gain between the SFI-LoRa scheme and the state-of-the-art LoRa schemes over a Rayleigh fading channel with a target BER of $10^{-4}$.
+With respect to the FBI-LoRa scheme, the performance gain of the proposed SFI-LoRa scheme is $\left(10^{\frac{S_{\mathrm{gap}}}{10}}-1\right) = 34.9\%$ \cite{ref11}, where $S_\mathrm{gap}=1.3~{\rm{dB}}$ is the SNR gap between the SFI-LoRa scheme and FBI-LoRa scheme achieving the target BER performance (see Fig.~\ref{fig:throughput-compare}(b)).
+In other words, the FBI-LoRa scheme requires about 34.9\% higher SNR than the proposed SFI-LoRa scheme to achieve the target BER performance.
+Obviously, compared with the FBI-LoRa scheme, the BER performance gain of the proposed SFI-LoRa scheme (34.9\%) is much greater than the corresponding throughput performance loss ($16\%$).
+On the other hand, compared to the conventional LoRa scheme, the proposed SFI-LoRa scheme obtains a desirable throughput performance gain (211\%) with a trivial BER performance loss (4\%).
+Moreover, compared with MuLoRa, DCDSK, and HM-LoRa schemes, the proposed SFI-LoRa scheme not only has BER performance gains of 0.7, 0.4, and $0.9~{\rm{dB}}$, but also achieves throughput performance gains of 75\%, 56\%, and 12\%, respectively.

+{\em Remark 3:} We have also carried out simulations and found that the available highest throughput of the proposed SFI-LoRa scheme (i.e., $M = 5$) is much larger than that of the conventional LoRa scheme (i.e., $\mathrm{SF}=7$).